GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Background: Hubness in High-Dimensional Distributions

 Hubness is often described as a manifestation of the curse of dimensionality \cite{radovanovic2010hubs}, but for Gaussian data, it is closely linked to centrality.
 If centrality is removed by sampling uniformly on a sphere, hubness disappears entirely, even in high dimensions (see \Cref{fig:occ_vs_dist_sphere}).

 \citet{low2013hubness} argue that hubness is fundamentally caused by \emph{density gradients}.
-As illustrated in \Cref{fig:intuitive_gaussian}, for a Gaussian distribution, samples tend to have their nearest neighbors in regions of higher density, effectively following the gradient of the density function.
+As illustrated in \Cref{fig:intuitive_gaussian}, for a Gaussian distribution, samples tend to have their nearest-neighbors in regions of higher density, effectively following the gradient of the density function.
 Consequently, points in denser regions accumulate more occurrences.

-Boundaries also induce density gradients, since the density drops to zero outside. \Cref{fig:intuitive_square} illustrates how boundaries affect occurrences for a uniform distribution on a square in $d=2$: near the edges, neighbors can only be found inward. \citet{low2013hubness} argue that dimensionality amplifies this effect, as the boundary-to-volume ratio increases exponentially with dimension, so in high dimensions, almost all points are close to a boundary.
+Boundaries also induce density gradients, since the density drops to zero outside. \Cref{fig:intuitive_square} illustrates how boundaries affect occurrences for a uniform distribution on a square in $d=2$: near edges, neighbors can only be found inward.
+The boundary-to-volume ratio increases exponentially with dimension, amplifying this effect: in high dimensions, almost all points are close to a boundary \cite{low2013hubness}.
 A $d$-dimensional sphere is a finite, boundary-less $(d-1)$-dimensional manifold.
-Sampling uniformly on the sphere avoids hubness, even in high dimensions, because there is no density gradient.
+Sampling uniformly on it avoids hubness, even in high dimensions, because there is no density gradient.
 However, non-uniform sampling introduces a density gradient and thus hubness.
-In a non-Gaussian setting, simply projecting points onto a sphere does not eliminate hubness.
+In a non-Gaussian setting, simply projecting points onto a sphere does not eliminate hubness (see \Cref{tab:hubness_measures}).

 The density gradient is intrinsic to the data distribution, so hubness cannot be eliminated simply by increasing the sample size \cite{low2013hubness}.
 Furthermore, hubness correlates with the intrinsic rather than the ambient dimension, meaning that reducing the ambient dimension does not alleviate hubness unless information is lost \cite{radovanovic2010hubs,flexer2015choosing}.
 This confirms that hubness is fundamentally tied to the data distribution.